woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 ## Chapter Thirty-one
 Who is beating our heart right now?
 If we are, then let’s will it to stop beating.
 Who is filtering our blood?
 If we are,then let’s will it to stop for a few moments.
 In truth, Existence caused us to be born, Existence is beating our heart, Existence is breathing us.
 It is moving the sun and stars, it is moving the electron around the nucleus, it’s blowing the wind and raining the rain.

 It’s doing all of it — all of it absolutely.
-Why, then, do we persist in believing that we must fend for ourself, that we must look out for #1?
-Existence is taking care of our heart; will it not take care of us?
-Our life is no more than a dewdrop on a leaf, slowly falling off — why all this fighting, ambition, struggling, seeking?
+Why, then, do we persist in believing that we must fend for ourself, that we must look out for #1? <font color=red>Existence is taking care of our heart; will it not take care of us?</font> Our life is no more than a dewdrop on a leaf, slowly falling off — why all this fighting, ambition, struggling, seeking?
 We are a drop of rain evaporating in the sun.
 Let’s enjoy it!
 Can we see our real situation?

 Let’s look within and let a deep trust arise.
 Let’s let ourself be borne on the back of Existence.
 Let’s let the river carry us.
 In truth, It’s carrying us anyway.
 Why struggle?